 Working out far cheaper than SaaS-based alternatives.
 In fact, if you have a large enough list you could save thousands a month.

 There is a range of fantastic email marketing tools available to send your newsletters from and deciding on exactly what one works for you can be tricky.
-Soon we’ll have a series reviewing each of the solutions we’ve mentioned here in-depth.
+We hope that this introduction helped you to get a good overview and find a suitable tool for your needs.

-In the meantime have a play around with the email marketing softwares that offer a free plan like ConvertKit and Mailchimp to see which one works best for your use case.
+Check out the in-depth reviews we posted for each email marketing platform too to learn more about them.
+And you could also have a play around with softwares that offer a free plan like ConvertKit and Mailchimp to see which one works best for your use case.

 And remember it’s not all about price.
 Deliverability is important too!
 After all its no good sending 1,000 emails if 999 end up in the spam box is it?